WICG/nav-speculation/same-origin-chrome-origin-trial.md

 If the navigations differ, Chrome will elect to not activate the page, and it will be discarded as the navigation loads a page anew and destroys the document that triggered the prerender.

 ## Feedback

 We would be happy to hear from you!
-Please direct feedback about the origin trial to [navigation-dev@chromium.org].
+Please direct feedback about the origin trial to <navigation-dev@chromium.org>.
 You may also file bugs [here](https://crbug.new).
 Describing the bug as related to the same-origin prerendering origin trial will help route it to the correct people.
 For feedback on the specification and the shape of the API, file issues at the [Prerendering, revamped](https://github.com/jeremyroman/alternate-loading-modes/issues) repository.

+Thank you, and may your pages load instantly.